amir-jafari/Machine-Learning/Mini_Project/Perceptron/perceptron_lab.md

 A scatter plot is then drawn to visualize the classification.
 The decision boundary separates 'Rabbit' and 'Bear' inputs.

+## Extra Tasks
+- Find the best decision boundary.
+- Plot errors and find the best stopping criteria.

 ## Commitment

 We believe this lab will be an exciting opportunity to learn first learning rule.